 The first thing that needs to be done is to remove the existing soil and vent pipe.
 Do not do this until you have either drawn a diagram of where it went or taken a digital photograph.
 Later on you will see that it is important to put things back where they were as they will have been installed to building regulations and, unless a complete revamp is required the position should not be altered too much.
-Although we did not photograph the existing pipework you can see from the image on the left how a typical SVP layout is fitted.
+Although we did not photograph the existing pipework you can see from the image above how a typical SVP layout is fitted.

 Just above the horizontal grey pipe you can see a couple of pink dots.
 This is where the old cast iron toilet waste came out of the building together with the waste pipe from the wash hand basin.
 A new bathroom has been created to the left of the old one, hence all the pipes need moving.

 A cast iron soil and vent pipe is a very heavy thing!
-Take the utmost care when removing the old one and always wear safety gloves and goggles.
+Take the great care when removing the old one and always wear safety gloves and goggles.
 Very often the only way to remove and old pipe is by brute force and hitting the cast iron with a lump hammer will shatter it relatively easily but will create dangerous shards of iron.
 There is a cast iron hopper to the left of the window in the picture above.
 This hopper collected the water from the old bath waste (see the pink dot above the hopper).
 This was also removed later as a new bath waste was connected to the new plastic waste pipe.